munificent/game-programming-patterns/book/command.markdown

 ^code jump-actor

-Now we can use this one class to make any character in the game hop around.
+Now, we can use this one class to make any character in the game hop around.
 We're just missing a piece between the input handler and the command that takes the command and invokes it on the right object.
 First, we change `handleInput()` so that it *returns* commands: